CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/data-types/credentials/usercredentials.md

 ## Summary

-The `UserCredentials` data type is used for authentication.
+The `UserCredentials` data type is used for authentication when establishing a connection with a server.

 | | |
 |-|-|